The Revolution (band): The pre-Revolution

 The words "and the Revolution" can be seen printed backwards on the cover of his fifth album 1999.
 The band members were curious as to if they were getting a real name, but Prince had held back from fully calling the group the Revolution partly because of Dez Dickerson's wishes to leave the band.
 When the 1999 Tour ended, Dez Dickerson finally left the band for religious reasons and was replaced by Coleman's childhood friend Wendy Melvoin.
-Prince told Dickerson that he needed three years from him, and Dickerson wasn't willing to commit.
+Prince told Dickerson that he needed three years from him, and Dickerson was not willing to commit.
 Prince told Dickerson he'd leave him on payroll and honor his contract, which Prince did.
 Dickerson went on to eventually work for independent Christian record label Star Song.
 Wendy and Lisa shortly thereafter formed a special bond with Prince and greatly influenced his output during the rest of their tenure in the band.
 Prince's former mostly R&B/funk offerings would be more diversified with rock, pop, and classical music elements.